The Simplicial EHP Sequence in A1-Algebraic Topology: Fiber of the James-Hopf map

-The pull-back of a push-out square of simplicial sets is a push-out square because small colimits are pull-back stable in the topos of simplicial sets.
-Since limits and colimits in $\sPre$ commute with taking the sections above $U \in \Sm$, it follows that the pull-back of a push-out square in $\sPre$ is also a push-out square.
-Thus applying the functor $(-)\times_Y X$ to \eqref{sk_n_from_n-1_push-out_square} produces a push-out square.
+\begin{proof} Let $\partial \Delta^n$ denote the boundary of $\Delta^n$.
+By \cite[VII Proposition 1.7 p.
+355]{Goerss_Jardine_Simplicial_Homotopy}, there is a push-out The pull-back of a push-out square of simplicial sets is a push-out square because small colimits are pull-back stable in the topos of simplicial sets.
+Since limits and colimits in $\sPreK_{\ast}$ commute with taking the sections above $U \in \Sm$, it follows that the pull-back of a push-out square in $\sPreK_{\ast}$ is also a push-out square.
+Thus applying the functor $(-)\times_Y X$ to \eqref{sk_n_from_n-1_push-out_square_new} produces a push-out square, which then produces a global weak equivalence between $C_n$ and the cofiber of

-We showed above that for any map $y:\Delta^n \to Y$, the pull-back $\Delta^n \times_Y X$ is globally equivalent to the trivial fibration $\Delta^n \times F_{y(0)}$.
-It follows that there is a global equivalence between $C_n$ and the cofiber of For typographical considerations, let's note that if you choose an equivalence between the various $F_{y(0)}$ and a fixed fiber $F$, this map is written Even without such choices, this cofiber evaluated at $U$ is proving the lemma.